1. Population:

 • Voltage: Rwanda operates on 240 volts AC, 50Hz.

 • Plug Types: The standard plug types are Type C/F (Europe) and Type G (UK).
-Many establishments are equipped with multiple sockets accommodating the above mentioned plug types, but it’s advisable to carry appropriate adapters.
+Many establishments are equipped with multiple sockets accommodating the above mentioned plug types.

 • Official Currency: The Rwandan Franc (RWF) is the official currency.